 If you want to chart a path to career success, you need career goals.
 But it’s not always clear where to start or what the goal should entail.

-Career goals are typically long-term targets that define what you want to accomplish in your profession, be it a job title, an ambition like starting your own company or specific salary.
-It’s not just what you want to achieve in one year or three years, but closer to five to 10 years down the road.
+Career goals are typically long-term targets that define what you want to accomplish in your profession, be it securing a job title, starting your own company or reaching a specific salary figure.
+It’s not what you want to achieve in one year to three years, but closer to five to 10 years down the road.

 What Does an Effective Career Goal Look Like?

-By contrast, when a person sets a vague goal like “do my best,” there isn’t a tangible benchmark to reach.
-It can mean anything, and as a result, Locke and Latham found that people give themselves the benefit of the doubt when evaluating their performance.
+By contrast, when a person sets an easy or vague goal like “do my best,” there isn’t a tangible benchmark to reach.
+It can mean anything, and people give themselves the benefit of the doubt when evaluating their performance.
 This leads to less motivation and lower levels of achievement.
-The same holds true when a person sets an easy goal.

-So, where do these specific but challenging goals come from?
-How do you know what to set your sights on in your career when you’re just starting out?
-It’s a quandary business professors Maria Kraimer and Lindsey Greco explored in their study on goal setting in the career management process.
+So, how do you figure out what to set your professional sights on when you’re just starting out?
+It’s a quandary two business professors explored in their study on goal setting in the career management process.

 Still, the process of setting a career goal isn’t easy.
-It takes more than saying, “I want to start my own company in five years.”
-It requires research and careful planning to map out the steps you need to take to reach that target — something most people overlook.
+It requires research and careful planning to map out the steps you need to take to reach your target.
 Doing so, however, can have a lasting impact on your career.

-Setting a goal gives you a North Star to follow.
-It puts those setbacks and accomplishments into context, and allows you to see the bigger picture of your career.
-It’s not just a process for Type A individuals, either.
-It’s been proven that people who set goals are more successful than people who don’t, Kraimer said.
+A career goal gives you a North Star to follow.
+It puts any setbacks and accomplishments into context, and allows you to see the bigger picture of your career.
+As a result, career goals play a crucial role in one’s professional success.

 “We have found from research that goal setting does help predict career success,” Kraimer said.
-“People who set career goals tend to have higher salaries, more promotions and are more satisfied with their careers.”
+“People who set career goals tend to have higher salaries and more promotions, and are more satisfied with their careers.”

 Setting a career goal encourages you to take control of your career, rather than letting your manager make decisions for you.
-Goal setting also requires you to think about what you like doing, what you don’t like doing, what skills you need to acquire and how you can go about developing those skills.
-In that way, it can be a useful strategy for not just advancing your career but also combating burnout, said Wendy Saccuzzo, head of hiring services for Tech Ladies, a company that helps women in tech find jobs and advance their careers.
+Goal setting also requires you to think about what you like and don’t like doing, what skills you need to acquire and how to develop those skills.
+In this way, it can help with not just advancing your career but also combating burnout, said Wendy Saccuzzo, head of hiring services for Tech Ladies, a company that helps women in tech find jobs and advance their careers.

 “If you’re stuck doing things all day long that aren’t energizing to you, it’s hard to feel good about the work you’re doing,” Saccuzzo said.
 “We’re motivated to do a good job most of the time, but once we lose that motivation because we’re doing work we don’t like, nothing is going to change unless we take control of it ourselves.”

 Having a clear and actionable goal also makes you more resilient when things don’t go your way.
-When the manager of Meade, whom we met in the introduction, told her she’d never make it as an account executive, she relied on her goal plan to keep her on track.
-Instead of reeling, she was able to stay focused on her first step of finding a mentor.
+When the manager of Meade, whom we met in the introduction, told her she’d never make it as an account executive, she relied on her goal plan to keep her focused on her first step of finding a mentor.

 “If there’s a setback, I always have [a] clear idea of, ‘This is what I need to do to pick things back up,’” Meade said.

 “If you can imagine where you start your career is at the bottom of the hill and at the top of the hill is your ultimate career goal,” said Lindsey Greco, an Oklahoma State University management professor and co-author of the above study.
 “As long as people are making progress, they tend to be pretty happy about things.”

 How to Set Career Goals